abhishek-kumar-code/Redfish_Public/TelemetryWhitePaper.md

 Hence, the TelemetryService is optional.
 An implementation can decide for each metric property, whether the associated metric definition, metadata or characteristics are provided, and the amount of metadata available.

 Furthermore, subordinate resources (MetricDefinition, MetricReportDefinition and Triggers) are independent on each other.
 So an implementation can support one or all of the subordinate resources and the capabilities represented by them.

-The TelemetryService resource, itself, contains the `Status` property.
-This property is common to Redfish resources.

 Example Telemetry Service Resource:
 ```json